 - your benefit is reduced because your income is higher than your applicable amount;

-- you have a non-dependant living with you and a deduction is being made;
+- you have a non-dependant living with you and a deduction is being made - which your non-dependant cannot afford to pay;

 - you are affected by the Benefit Capping rules;